shopware/release-notes/src/index.md

 ## Shopware SaaS, PaaS and Self-Hosted

-Shopware is available in different forms.
+Shopware is available in different distribution types and plans.
 There is the free Community Edition and the [Shopware Plans](https://www.shopware.com/en/pricing/).
-While the plans are based on the Community Edition, they bring a variety of benefits, giving merchants and agencies the much-needed edge over the competition.
+While the plans include everything from the Community Edition, they bring a variety of benefits, giving merchants and agencies the much-needed edge over the competition.
 As for hosting, Shopware brings, apart from self-hosting, two additional ways of hosting, each with its own benefits.

 [Shopware SaaS](https://www.shopware.com/en/shopware-cloud/), hosted by Shopware, offers merchants a convenient turn-key solution with **weekly updates**.

-**Shopware SaaS is always up-to-date, as we at Shopware maintain everything for you.**
+This is the easiest version of Shopware to use as you don't have to worry about hosting and your system will always automatically run on the latest version of Shopware.
+This means that all new features are always directly available to you.

 With [Shopware PaaS](https://www.shopware.com/en/shopware-paas/), also hosted by Shopware, you are in charge of updating the system.

-The same is true for the On-Premise version, where you download and host Shopware yourself or have someone else do it for you.
-In these versions, minor **releases** occur **monthly**.
+The same is true for the self-hosted version, where you download and host Shopware yourself or have someone else do it for you.
+In these versions, **minor releases** occur **monthly**.

-If you are an extension developer or use your private extension in a cloud shop, major releases could bring the need to update your code.

-These major releases in the cloud happen at the same time as the on-premise major release, to make things easier for you.

 ## Types of releases

-There are three release types.
-They are named:
+There are three release types:

 * Major release
 * Minor release
 * Patch release

 The type can be inferred from the version number that is attached to a release.
-Shopware is using semantic versioning, with the exception of adding a "6" to the beginning, indicating it is a "Shopware 6" release in contrast to the predecessor, Shopware 5.
+Shopware is using semantic versioning, except of adding a "6" to the beginning, indicating it is a "Shopware 6" release in contrast to the predecessor, Shopware 5.

 So in short, the version number is built like this: **6.Major.Minor.Patch**